Discovering Authenticity in the Guatemalan Highlands

 If, as I was, you’re in a place of wondering how to build your legacy, how to address the needs of the world, or how to impact them more positively (while having fun!) let’s talk.

 If you want to extend your purpose beyond a photo album or camera roll of beautiful memories throughout your journey, I’m ready to be your host and show you how to couple your love of travel and desire for impact through the trip of a lifetime.
+Join me in the Guatemalan Highlands, or anywhere in Central America your heart desires.

 Let’s tap into what makes your heart beat and challenge your mind, to bring resources to those in need and share in the journey together.
 It might just lead to some engaging stories of your own.